Hawk777/pydyndns/README.md

 * PyDynDNS uses the DNS protocol to perform dynamic updates.
 Many commercial dynamic DNS providers use HTTP-based update interfaces instead.
 PyDynDNS does not support those interfaces.
-* PyDynDNS will update AAAA records only.
+* PyDynDNS will update A and AAAA records only.
 * PyDynDNS is small and lightweight and is intended to be run from a Cron job or DHCP client address-change callback.
 It is perfectly reasonable to run PyDynDNS every minute or so.
 It will only send updates when changes have been